loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 ## What This Demonstrates

 - each tenant vCluster gets its own local Grafana, Loki, and Prometheus
+- metrics and dashboards should work anywhere the stack can run
 - the supported path uses Promtail plus Central HostPath Mapper for tenant log collection
 - the host Argo CD instance can manage add-ons inside imported tenant